-- We recommend Black Iron Burger (across the street) and Thai food at Larb Ubol (on 9th ave).
+- We recommend Black Iron Burger (across the street).

-Book your hour with Exit Escape Room NYC’s The Mission, and tell them that the Room Escape Artist sent you.
+Book your hour with Exit Escape Room NYC’s Sugar Rush, and tell them that the Room Escape Artist sent you.

 Disclosure: Exit Escape Room NYC comped our tickets for this game.